 Tech companies have been battling relentlessly with governments over access to people’s electronic information.

-Last Tuesday rallies were held across the US to protest the FBI’s demands that Apple unlock the iPhone at the center of the San Bernardino investigation.
+Last Tuesday rallies were held across the US to protest the FBI’s demands that Apple unlocks the iPhone at the center of the San Bernardino investigation.

 A week before protests were held to support Apple, with campaigners gathering in front of Apple stores with branding signs and slogans, “Don’t break our phones”.
 Read the full story here.